tedsluis/genai-proxy/README.md

 note: the HTTPS_PROXY is optional, in case you need to use a corperated internet proxy.

 **Usage:**
-1. Adjust the `Environment` variables.
+1. Create genai-proxy.service and adjust the `Environment` variables.
+  `sudo vi /etc/systemd/system/genai-proxy.service`
 2. Reload systemd:
   `sudo systemctl daemon-reload`
 3. Create models.yaml